Skip to content

 “It’s unfortunate that the FDA has not taken any action — especially after concluding [in 2011] that dyes do, in fact, affect some children,” says Michael Jacobson, PhD, executive director of the Center for Science in the Public Interest.

-3. Citrus Red No. 2: Not approved for use in the EU.
-Allowed for use only in coloring the skins of oranges
+Citrus Red No. 2 Allowed for use only in coloring the skins of oranges.
+Not approved for use in the EU.

-4. Green No. 3 : Not approved for use in the EU.
-Often found in canned peas, mint jelly, sauces, mixes for baked goods
+Green No. 3 Often found in canned peas, mint jelly, sauces, mixes for baked goods.
+Not approved for use in the EU.

-6. Red No. 3: Requires warning label in the EU.
-Banned in the United States for topical use.
-Often found in Popsicles, cake-decorating gels, candy, chewing gum
+Red Dye No. 3 Banned in the United States for topical use.
+Often found in Popsicles, cake-decorating gels, candy, chewing gum.
+Requires warning label in the EU.

-7. Red No. 40: Requires warning label in the EU.
-Often found in soft drinks, sports drinks, cocktail mixers, fruit snacks, yogurt, breakfast cereals, lasagna, jam, candy, hot dogs, beef jerky, salad dressings, chips, pizza
+Red No. 40 Often found in soft drinks, sports drinks, cocktail mixers, fruit snacks, yogurt, breakfast cereals, lasagna, jam, candy, hot dogs, beef jerky, salad dressings, chips, pizza.
+Requires warning label in the EU.

-8. Yellow No. 5: Requires warning label in the EU.
-Often found in ice cream, Popsicles, hard candy, pudding, Jell-O, cake mixes, soft drinks, sports drinks, chips, gum, jam, mustard, cereal, boxed rice dinners, noodles
+Yellow No. 5 Often found in ice cream, Popsicles, hard candy, pudding, Jell-O, cake mixes, soft drinks, sports drinks, chips, gum, jam, mustard, cereal, boxed rice dinners, noodles.
+Requires warning label in the EU.

-9. Yellow No. 6: Requires warning label in the EU.
-Often found in orange soda, jam, lemon curd, packaged soup mixes, chips, ice cream, noodles
+Yellow No. 6 Often found in orange soda, jam, lemon curd, packaged soup mixes, chips, ice cream, noodles.
+Requires warning label in the EU.

-10. Caramel coloring: People around the world consume more caramel coloring than any other food-coloring ingredient.
+Caramel coloring People around the world consume more caramel coloring than any other food-coloring ingredient.
 Although the word “caramel” seems innocuous enough, there are actually four types of the coloring, two of which are created by using ammonia.
 The coloring used in some sodas, for example, is made by reacting ammonium and sulfite compounds with sugars, which produces 4-Methylimidazole, or 4-MEI, shown to cause cancer in mice and rats.
 Caramel coloring has also been linked to hypertension.

 Although caramel coloring is not technically considered an artificial dye by the FDA, the Center for Science in the Public Interest has petitioned the FDA to ban certain forms of it due to health concerns.
 The FDA responded to the petition with a statement that a person would have to consume 1,000 cans of soda a day to reach the dose that caused cancer in rodents.

 California has added 4-MEI to its list of potential carcinogens requiring a warning label on products that contain a certain level.
 Since then, Coca-Cola, PepsiCo, and other soft-drink makers have reduced the levels of 4-MEI in their products.
-A recent analysis by the Center for Environmental Health showed, however, that Pepsi products still contain 4-MEI at a level of four to eight times California’s recommended safe amount.
+A recent analysis by the Center for Environmental Health showed, however, that Pepsi products still contain 4-MEI at a level of four to eight times California’s recommended safe amount

 Natural Food Dye Alternatives